On Ternary Trees and Fighting Fish: On fighting fish with a marked strip

+The root cell $t$ is the unique stem cell with label $E$ in the ascending strip $\Asc(t)$ since the other stem cells in $\Asc(t)$ are on the $N$ or $S$ side of $t$.
+By Algorithm \ref{algo:tree-to-fish}, for any ascending strip $R\neq \Asc(t)$ of $F$, the strip $R$ is created by an operation \ref{enu:D2} or \ref{enu:D3} in $F_i$ for some $i>1$.
+Let $u=T_i\setminus T_{i-1}$.
+We have $\lambda(u)\in\{E,W\}$.
+A symmetric argument of the above proof applies to the assertion that the cell $u$ is the unique stem cell with label $E$ or $W$ in the strip $R$ of $F_j$ for all $j\ge i$.
+The assertion (ii) follows.

-\begin{proof} In the algorithm C, we observe that if we encounter a new node $u$ with $\lambda(u)=N$ ($S$, respectively) then the operation (C1) ((C3), respectively) creates a new descending strip in $F_T$ and the cell $u$ is the unique stem cell with the letter $N$ ($S$, respectively) in $\Des(u)$ over the entire growing process.
-By Lemma \ref{lem:v-labeling-rule}(iv), the abscissa of $u$ is odd.
-Note that the jaw of $F_T$ is the only descending strip in which the stem cells are all with the letter $E$.
-Thus, the difference between the number of descending strips in $F_T$ and the number of nodes with odd abscissa in $T$ is 1.
+For any non-root node $u\in T$, if the abscissa of $u$ is odd then by Lemma \ref{lem:v-labeling-rule} we have $\lambda(u)\in\{N,S\}$, and hence by (i) the cell $u$ is the unique stem cell with label $N$ or $S$ in the strip $\Des(u)$ of $F$.
+Moreover, if the abscissa of $u$ is even then $\lambda(u)\in\{E,W\}$, and hence by (ii) the cell $u$ is the unique stem cell with label $E$ or $W$ in the strip $\Asc(u)$ of $F$.

-Likewise, if $\lambda(u)=E$ ($W$, respectively) then the operation (C2) ((C4), respectively) creates a new ascending strip in $F_T$ and the cell $u$ is the unique stem cell with the letter $E$ ($W$, respectively) in $\Asc(u)$.
-By Lemma \ref{lem:v-labeling-rule}(iv), the abscissa of $u$ is even.
-Thus, the number of ascending strips of $F_T$ equals the number of nodes with even abscissa in $T$.
-The assertion (i) follows.
+For the root $t$ of $T$, we have $\alpha(t)=0$ and $\lambda(t)=E$.
+In the fighting fish $F$, the root cell $t$ is the unique stem cell with label $E$ in $\Asc(t)$.
+Since $t$ is the topmost stem cell in $\Des(t)$, the other stem cells of $\Des(t)$ are on the $E$ side of $t$.
+Thus, the strip $\Des(t)$ contains no stem cell with label $N$ or $S$.
+It follows that the difference between the number of descending strips in $F$ and the number of nodes with odd abscissas in $T$ is 1, and that the number of ascending strips equals the number of nodes with even abscissas.
+The assertion (iii) follows. \end{proof}